Vicente Fernández (Chilean footballer)

-Vicente Felipe Fernández Godoy (born 17 February 1999) is a Chilean professional footballer who plays as a left-back for Cobresal.
+Vicente Felipe Fernández Godoy (born 17 February 1999) is a Chilean professional footballer who plays as a left-back for Everton de Viña del Mar.

 Career

 In February 2023, Fernández joined Argentine club Talleres de Córdoba on a deal until the 2026 season.
 In July of the same year, he was loaned to Universidad de Chile on a deal for a year.

 In February 2024, Fernández signed with Melbourne City as a free agent for the remainder of the 2023–24 season.
 Back in Chile, he joined O'Higgins in July of the same year.
 The next year, he switched to Cobresal.

+On 29 December 2025, Fernández signed with Everton de Viña del Mar.